Chemicals Act; application for the certificate of compliance with the principles of good laboratory practice.

 This form has to be signed and sent to the responsible authority.
 You can sign the form manually and send it by email/fax or sign the form electronically with your qualified electronic signature an send it by (secure) email.
 If the responsible authority has set up a De-Mail account, you can also send the form by De-Mail using an sender-confirmed message.

-The fees in connection with GLP certificates are laid down in the Ordinance on the Enactment of the Schedule of Costs to the Bavarian Cost Law (KG):
+The fees in connection with GLP certificates are set out in the Ordinance on the Enactment of the Schedule of Costs to the Bavarian Cost Law (KG):

 - Issue of a GLP certificate: 1,500 to 15,000 EUR

-The fees are determined on a case-by-case basis.
-The essential factor here is the size of the company and the scope of the various tests, on the basis of which the duration of the inspection and the number of inspectors are determined.
+The fees are set on a case-by-case basis.
+The essential factor here is the size of the company and the scope of the various inspections, on the basis of which the duration of the inspection and the number of inspectors are determined.

-In addition to the fees, there are expenses, e.g. for the travel costs of the inspectors.
+Expenses are added to the fees, e.g. for the inspectors' travel expenses.

-An advance payment of 90 % of the estimated costs is due after submission of the application.
-The final payment must be made before the certificate is delivered.
+An advance payment of 90% of the anticipated costs is due after the application has been submitted.
+The final payment is to be settled before delivery of the certificate.

 Links to more information